 11 Tech Tools for the Paranoid

 New technologies have always made us nervous.
-Back in the 1800s, the advent of telephones and portable cameras caused concerns over privacy and surveillance.
-Today phones and cameras are still worrying us, along with drones, computers, CCTV cameras, DNA testing, and more.
+The advent of telephones and portable cameras caused concerns over privacy and surveillance in the 20th century.
+Today you can add drones, computers, CCTV cameras, DNA testing, and more.

 You didn’t always have to fight the future back in the day, but today there’s tons of anti-surveillance tech.
 If you can’t get your hands on an anti-drone gun, you should at least try a VPN, a cellular-blocking pocket, or sending encrypted messages.